EricMFink/CivPro/_pages/syllabus.md

 Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

 - The Click & Learn lessons are intended to help you review & assess your understanding of the topics covered.
 The Schedule & Assignments section below lists the Click & Learn assignments for each unit of the course.
 You may complete these at your own pace, as long as you complete them all before the date of the Final Exam.
-You may redo them as many times as you like; your grade will be based on your highest score for each assigned lesson.
+You may redo them as many times as you like  your grade will be based on your highest score for each assigned lesson.
 - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
 You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).
 Sample essay questions (with model answers) from past years are posted on the [course website](https://www.emfink.net/CivPro/exams/).

 ### Attendance

 Elon Law School has adopted the following attendance policy for all courses:

 > The Law School administers a policy that a student maintain regular and punctual class attendance in all courses in which the student is registered, including externships, clinical courses, or simulation courses.
 Faculty members will give students written notice of their attendance policies before or during the first week of class.
-These policies may include, but are not limited to: treating late arrivals, early departures, and/or lack of preparation as absences; imposing grade or point reductions for absences, including assigning a failing grade or involuntarily withdrawing a student from the class; and any other policies that a professor deems appropriate to create a rigorous and professional classroom environment.
+These policies may include, but are not limited to: treating late arrivals, early departures, and/or lack of preparation as absences  imposing grade or point reductions for absences, including assigning a failing grade or involuntarily withdrawing a student from the class  and any other policies that a professor deems appropriate to create a rigorous and professional classroom environment.
 >
 > In case of illness or emergency, students may contact the Office of Student and Professional Life, which will then notify the student’s instructors.
 A student may notify the faculty member directly of a planned absence and should refer to individual faculty members regarding any policy that may apply.
 In the case of prolonged illness or incapacity, the student should contact the [Office of Student Life](https://www.elon.edu/u/law/students/).